ganelson/intest/README.md

 This is in order that there can be clear ownership.

 ## Build Instructions

+**Caution**: The `main` branch of this repository generally holds "unstable", that is, unreleased work-in-progress versions of Intest.
+See [notes/versioning.md](notes/versioning.md).

 Make a directory in which to work: let's call this "work".
 Then: